kristindawn/DC_OpenRefineTufts/_episodes/00-getting-started.md

 Note: this is a Java program that runs on your machine (not in the cloud).
 It runs inside your browser, but no web connection is needed.

 Follow the [Setup](../setup/) instructions to install OpenRefine.
+If you are using a Data Lab computer, it should be installed.
+Search for OpenRefine if you can't find it in the menu.

 If after installation and running OpenRefine, it does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

 ## Basics of OpenRefine

 You can find out a lot more about OpenRefine at [http://openrefine.org](http://openrefine.org) and check out some great introductory videos.
+We will be using the Google Refine Expression Language (GREL) today and there is an excellent [guide here](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Functions).
 There is a [Google Group](https://groups.google.com/forum/?hl=en#!forum/openrefine) that can answer a lot of beginner questions and problems.
 There is also an [OpenRefine Google Plus community](https://plus.google.com/communities/117280693504889048168) where you can find a lot of help and a lot of folks from the life sciences are members.
 As with other programs of this type, OpenRefine libraries are available too, where you can find a script you need and copy it into your OpenRefine instance to run it on your dataset.

 ## Features